 If you’re in a hurry and only want to see the summary of this detailed Kaspersky vs. Avast comparison, you can look at the infographic below that neatly summarizes the whole comparison.

-Avast offers more security-related features and extra utility tools in its security products than Kaspersky.
-Independent tests prove that both software provide excellent protection against all sorts of malware, but Kaspersky is slightly ahead of Avast in terms of impact on system performance.
+Avast offers more security-related features and extra utility tools in its security suites than Kaspersky.
+Independent tests prove that both software provide excellent protection against both widespread and zero-day malware, but Kaspersky is slightly better than Avast in terms of the impact on system performance.

 Let’s start off the detailed comparison…

 What’s Included in Kaspersky Antivirus Suites?

 Following the footsteps of its competitors, Kaspersky released its freeware, Kaspersky Free, in July last year.
 The entry-level product may look bare-bones but if you take a closer look, you’ll know it still offers more in terms of features and protection than its competitors’ free products.

 It provides essential malware protection, checks emails for malicious content, protects against phishing attacks, and also blocks dangerous websites and downloads.
 Also, it automatically scans connected USB drives for malware.

 Another useful feature in the freeware is an on-screen keyword; it helps protect your sensitive information, such as banking details, from keyloggers.